autherlj/junge-site/content/zh/docs/tutorials/tutorial2.md

 ---
-title: Second blog post
-date: 2018-10-06
+title: Another Tutorial
 description: >
   A short lead description about this content page.
-Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
+It can be **bold** or _italic_ and can be split over multiple paragraphs.
+date: 2017-01-05
+weight: 5
 ---

 This is a **placeholder page**.
 For an example of the kind of content that can